sth144/.workflow/README.md

 * improve build process
 * refactor to install utils so that scripts don't rely on .workflow/src code
 * refactor to use ~/.cache/ instead of .workflow/cache
+* make termite a dependency and move scratchpads to shared i3 config